 From a consumer perspective, the primary difference between exchange and non-exchange plans is the availability of subsidies.
 Premium subsidies and cost-sharing subsidies are only available on plans that are purchased through the exchange.
-Each state has just one exchange for individual health insurance (run by either the state or by HHS) where subsidies are available.
-If a certified broker or agent assists you with your exchange plan application, you will still be submitting your application on the official exchange web site.
-If you’re submitting an application anywhere else, you’re applying for an off-exchange plan and subsidies will not be available.
+Each state has just one official exchange where subsidies are available and in 38 states, it’s Healthcare.gov.

 Know how the law affects you, or doesn’t

-Another commonly misunderstood aspect of the ACA – and one that scammers are likely to target – is that the majority of Americans do not need to do anything when the exchanges open on October 1.
-If you get your coverage through Medicare, Medicaid or your employer, you do not need to worry about the exchanges at all.
+Another commonly misunderstood aspect of the ACA – and one that scammers have tried to target – is that the majority of Americans do not need to obtain health insurance through the exchanges.

 If you’re purchasing individual health insurance, the exchanges are likely the best option if you’re eligible for subsidies.
 If not, you can shop both in and out of the exchange to find the policy that best fits your needs and budget.
 Although the exchanges’ online comparison and enrollment features have been heavily publicized, applicants can also enroll by mail or in person.
-You can contact your state’s DOI to verify that the person, agency or website you’re working with is certified with the state’s exchange.
+You can contact your state’s department of insurance to verify that the person, agency or website you’re working with is certified with the state’s exchange.

 Ignore exchange naysayers